hungnguyendinh1999/TinderBot/README.md

 # TinderBot
-I make an elementary Tinderbot to swipe for me but I already taken so mostly I'd swipe left and build the pickiest bot alive
+I make an elementary Tinderbot to swipe for me but I'm already taken so mostly I'd swipe left and build the pickiest bot alive